On the Charm Contribution to the Muon $g-2$ Light-by-Light: Charm contribution to the light-by-light

 The result in \cref{eq:final} can also be compared with what one would obtain using an on-shell mass.
 Then one uses \cref{eq:LO} and \cref{eq:NLO}.
 For a fixed on-shell mass $M_c=1.49$~GeV and $\alpha_s(M_c)=0.3519$, we obtain

 The labels have the same meaning as in \cref{fig:results}.
 Here one notices that we obtain a very large $\alpha_s$ correction, much larger than in \cref{fig:results}.
-Assuming that higher-order corrections are also large, this is in reasonable agreement with \cref{eq:final}.
+Assuming that higher-order corrections are also large,\footnote{For comparison, the equivalent of \cref{eq:PiV} in the on-shell scheme, taking $\alpha_s(M_c)=0.3519$, is $\Pi_{V}(Q\ll M_c)\propto (1+0.567+0.391+0.483)\,z(M_c)$, thus having very large higher order corrections.} this is in reasonable agreement with \cref{eq:final}.

 The same method can be used for the electron.
 In this case, the difference between the lowest-order result in the quark-mass expansion and the higher-order result is indistinguishable.
 The result is shown in \cref{fig:resultselectron}.